Salem (name)

-Salem (سالم, properly transliterated as DIN) is a given name of Arabic origin.
+Salem (سالم, alternatively transliterated as DIN) is a given name of Arabic origin.
 The Arabic name Salim (in Arabic سليم) is also sometimes rendered as Salem in English, though pronounced with a short a and long ee.
 In Arabic, the two are distinctly different names, although their meanings are etymologically related.

 It can also be a transliteration of the שָׁלֵם Shalem; the Jewish and Arabic name is also transliterated as Salem.
 It is an Arabic- and Sephardic Jewish-origin given name and surname, and an English surname of Anglo-Saxon origin.